-This document defines a YANG [RFC6020] data model for the management of network interfaces.
-It is expected that interface-type-specific data models augment the generic interfaces data model defined in this document.
+This document defines a YANG data model [RFC7950] for the management of network interfaces.
+It is expected that interface-type-specific data models will augment the generic interfaces data model defined in this document.

 Network interfaces are central to the management of many Internet protocols.
 Thus, it is important to establish a common data model for how interfaces are identified, configured, and monitored.